How do I find out what’s going on at the Center in any particular week?

 If I do wear regular clothes for sitting, are there any restrictions?

-It’s best to avoid eye-catching colors or styles.
+For zazen, it’s best to wear loose-fitting clothing; it’s difficult to meditate comfortably in jeans, for example.
+Avoid eye-catching colors or styles.
 Sitting is challenging enough without extra visual distractions.
 Bright colors, including white socks, aren’t to be worn in the zendo, since they tend to snag people’s attention, as will a lot of bare skin.
 You’ll be least conspicuous in clothes that offer good coverage in dark, subdued colors—which brings us back to the popularity of robes.
 They simplify the whole matter.

 What makes Tuesday night “Beginners’ Night” at the Center?